Nanditooo/getting_and_cleaning_project/README.md

 Coursera: Getting and Cleaning Data Project repository
 ============================

-Getting and Cleaning Course Project for Coursera
+This repository contains files for Getting and Cleaning Project.
+The run_analysis.R file is the project code, and the